Prepaid funeral plans

 Over-50s life insurance models are sometimes paraded as funeral plans, but they're not.
 If a 'funeral plan' seems like an over-50s payment model, avoid.

 Typically, if you've got a 12-month payment plan and die before the instalments finish, your loved ones will need to clear the balance for the funeral to take place.
-Alternatively, they can ask for a full refund, but would then need to organise the funeral themselves – and they might be out of pocket if costs have risen.
+Alternatively, they can ask for a full refund (though they'd then need to organise the funeral themselves).

-It works differently if you're paying over a period equivalent to two years or longer.
-Here, if you die two or more years after taking out the plan, the provider must still carry out the funeral, even if you've not finished the instalments.
-Some providers guarantee the funeral will take place after just one year of instalments.
+If you're paying over a period of two years or longer and you die two or more years after taking out the plan, the provider must still carry out the funeral even if you've not finished the instalments (some lenders guarantee the funeral will take place after even shorter periods).

 Watch out for any costs not included in a funeral plan.
 For example, the biggest cost unlikely to be covered by a prepaid burial plan is a burial plot and headstone.
 These can easily cost your loved ones £1,000s extra when you die.